andreas122001/MOL3022-bioinformatics-project/README.md

 python src/api.py
 ```

-This will automatically download the machine learning model and run it on the backend server.
+This will automatically download the machine learning model, if it is not already on your machine, and run it on the backend server.

 See [frontend repo](https://github.com/Senja20/mol-3022-front-end-application) for instructions on how to run the frontend.